Laura W. Hall

 - The Frederick Law Olmsted Awards Luncheon

-- The Playground Partners Annual Party in Your Playground and Winter Lunch
+- The Playground Partners Annual Party in Your Playground, Winter Lunch, and Family Theatre Event

 Supervises the Conservancy’s Special Events Department

-Ms. Hall supervises the Special Events department, which organizes Autumn in Central Park and Taste of Summer fundraisers as well as numerous dedications and cultivation events.
+Ms. Hall oversees the Special Events Department which organizes the Belvedere Ball, the Park to Park Luncheon, and Taste of Summer fundraisers as well as numerous dedications, cultivation events, and public programs such as the Film Festival and Jazz on the Great Hill.

 Raises vital funds and increases the number of supporters of the Conservancy

-Ms. Hall has an extensive background in fundraising and special event planning.
-Prior to joining the staff at Central Park Conservancy in 2007, she was Executive Director of The Society of Memorial Sloan-Kettering.
-She also ran her own consulting firm and planned many of New York’s top events.
+Ms. Hall is a nonprofit executive with 30 years of fundraising and special event planning experience.
+Prior to joining Central Park Conservancy staff in 2007, she was Executive Director of The Society of Memorial Sloan-Kettering.
+She also ran her own development consulting firm and planned many of New York’s top events.

 Ms. Hall was raised in Manhattan where she enjoyed many hours in Central Park.
-She graduated from the University of North Carolina-Chapel Hill and currently resides in Connecticut.
+She graduated from the University of North Carolina-Chapel Hill and currently lives a block away from the Park.